-Accounting for the Future will be followed on 1 and 2 December by ACCA’s Virtual Public Sector Conference, which focuses specifically on the interests of finance professionals working in the public sector around the world.
+Accounting for the Future will be followed on 2 December by ACCA’s Virtual Public Sector Conference, which focuses specifically on the interests of finance professionals working in the public sector around the world.

 Meet ACCA's new Officer Team for 2022.
 This webinar is a great opportunity for members to hear from ACCA's new president, deputy president and vice president.
 There will also be a Q&A during the session, giving you the opportunity to put forward your questions to our panel.

 With demand for green finance skills surging as organisations transition towards net zero, our panel of environmental reporting specialists will investigate how professionals can align themselves with a move towards a more sustainable financial world and whether an economic slowdown could lead to a change in focus.